 Her most recent research project returns her to the writer Uno Chiyo, who was the subject of her dissertation and first book.
 She is contributing to a collection of essays on Japanese women writers and divorce.
 Uno Chiyo was well versed in the topic.
-Married three times and in an out of countless other relationships, she was to have quipped: “No one is a lucky as a woman writer.
+Married three times, she was to have quipped: “No one is as lucky as a woman writer.
 No sooner does she break up with a man than she can write about it all without the slightest sense of shame.”
-What fascinates Professor Copeland about Uno, is that she ran a newspaper advice column for a time, counseling women whose marriages were on the rocks.
+What fascinates Copeland about Uno, is that she ran a newspaper advice column for a time, counseling women whose marriages were on the rocks.
 She also wrote a number of cookbooks and had a second career as a kimono designer.
 Rather like Martha Stewart, Uno could be described as “a bad girl of good housekeeping.”
-And that aspect of her career will be the focus of Professor Copeland’s next project.
+And that aspect of her career will be the focus of Copeland’s next academic project.

-Rebecca Copeland received her PhD in Japanese Literature from Columbia University in 1986.
-Her dissertation concerned the writer Uno Chiyo (1897-1996).
-This study was subsequently published as The Sound of the Wind: The Life and Works of Uno Chiyo (University of Hawai'i Press, 1992.)
-Dr. Copeland's study of Meiji women writers, Lost Leaves: Women Writers of Meiji Japan was published by the University of Hawai'i Press in 2000 and was named a Choice Outstanding Academic Title for 2001.
+Copeland’s first monograph, The Sound of the Wind: The Life and Works of Uno Chiyo, was published by the University of Hawai'i Press in 1992.
+Her study of Meiji women writers, Lost Leaves: Women Writers of Meiji Japan was published by the University of Hawai'i Press in 2000 and was named a Choice Outstanding Academic Title for 2001.
 The University of Hawai'i Press also published her edited volume Woman Critiqued: Translated Essays on Japanese Women's Writing in 2006.
 Copeland co-edited a collection of essays concerning the relationship between women writers and their fathers – both biological and cultural – with Dr. Esperanza Ramirez-Christensen of University of Michigan, The Father-Daughter Plot: Japanese Literary Women and the Law of the Father (University of Hawai'i Press, 2001) and a collection of translations, Modern Murasaki: Writing by Women of Meiji Japan with Dr. Melek Ortabasi of Simon Fraser University (Columbia University Press, 2006).
 More recently, Copeland collaborated with Dr. Laura Miller, the Ei’ichi Shibusawa-Seigo Arai Endowed Professor of Japanese Studies at the University of Missouri–St. Louis, on Diva Nation: Female Icons from Japanese Cultural History (University of California Press, 2018).
 Grotesque, Copeland's translation of a Kirino Natsuo title, was published by Knopf in 2007.
-Her translation of Kirino’s Joshinki (The Goddess Chronicles) was published by Cannongate in 2012 and won the 2014-15 Japan-U.S. Friendship Commission Prize for the Translation of Japanese Literature.
+Her translation of Kirino’s Joshinki (The Goddess Chronicles) was published by Canongate in 2012 and won the 2014-15 Japan-U.S. Friendship Commission Prize for the Translation of Japanese Literature.